IG Farben: Foundation

-Throughout the 1930s the company underwent a process of Aryanization, and by 1938 Jewish employees had been dismissed and the Jews on the board had resigned.
-The remaining few left in 1938 after Hermann Göring issued a decree, as part of the Nazis' Four Year Plan (announced in 1936), that the German government would make foreign exchange available to German firms to fund construction or purchases overseas only if certain conditions were met, which included making sure the company employed no Jews.
+By 1938 the Jews on the board had resigned and the remaining Jewish employees had been dismissed after Hermann Göring issued a decree, as part of the Nazis' Four Year Plan (announced in 1936), that the German government would make foreign exchange available to German firms to fund construction or purchases overseas only if certain conditions were met, which included making sure the company employed no Jews.

 Products

 IG Farben's products included synthetic dyes, nitrile rubber, polyurethane, prontosil, and chloroquine.
 The nerve agent Sarin was first discovered by IG Farben.
 The company is perhaps best known for its role in producing the poison gas Zyklon B. One product crucial to the operations of the Wehrmacht was synthetic fuel, made from lignite using the coal liquefaction process.

 IG Farben scientists made fundamental contributions to all areas of chemistry.
 Otto Bayer discovered the polyaddition for the synthesis of polyurethane in 1937.
 Several IG Farben scientists were awarded a Nobel Prize.
 Carl Bosch and Friedrich Bergius were awarded the Nobel Prize in Chemistry in 1931 "in recognition of their contributions to the invention and development of chemical high pressure methods".
 Gerhard Domagk was awarded the Nobel Prize in Physiology or Medicine in 1939 "for the discovery of the antibacterial effects of prontosil".